-So, the solar production is very good here, which is a good start.
+So, the solar production is very good here, which is a good start when working out: are solar panels worth it.
 To work out whether solar is actually worth it though, we will obviously also need to factor in how much it costs.
 After all, even if you produce more energy than anywhere else in the world, that doesn’t really matter if you have to pay more for solar panels than everywhere else, right?

 So, how about the cost?

 Quite often in Australia we have to pay more for things compared to other countries like USA or lots of European nations.
 This is because we are a smaller population, which means less volume for manufacturers and distributors.
 When there is less volume available, you have to work on larger margins per item you sell to make it worth your while.
 This makes sense logically, but it doesn’t make it any less frustrating for us Ozzys.

 So, using this rule, which applies to almost every product I have researched, solar panels should cost more here than a lot of other countries… But they don’t!

 The average cost to install solar panels for your home in Australia is $1.10 per watt.
 This takes into consideration lots of different types of solar panels and lots of different installation variables.
 To put that in perspective, the same solar panels in America will cost on average $2.40 per watt.
 In the UK, they will cost $2.05 per watt.